 Take a light jacket because it might be chilly in the bus and in any air-conditioned spaces.
 Otherwise outside it’s always hot, even in the evening.

 You can book the tour online here, and then just show up one hour before the start time to check in.

 We actually enjoyed Doha City Tour so much as it was perfectly organized, cheap, and it gave us a nice intro to Doha and Qatar.
 We recommend it to anyone who has a longer layover at Doha International Airport.

 On the other hand, do we want to return to Doha and stay for longer?
 Maybe not – it’s too shiny, overpriced, artificial and bankrupt-enabling.
-But we want to explore Qatar outside Doha and we’re looking forward to getting lost in typical towns and hospitable villages, or in the desert dunes…
+Here’s a cool guide if you decide to spend 1,2 or 3 days in Doha.
+However, we also want to explore Qatar outside Doha and we’re looking forward to getting lost in typical towns and hospitable villages, or in the desert dunes…